-Flint, Lead, and Communities of Color
+Flint, Lead, Communities of Color, and Health Equity

 The Campaign for Dental Health has been tracking the safe drinking water crisis in Flint, Michigan since water fluoridation advocates sounded the alarm in early 2015.
 At that time, environmental activist Erin Brockovich wrote a post on Facebook that questioned the use of funds to fluoridate the city’s water.
 (Brockovich has consistently but wrongly impugned the safety and effectiveness of fluoridation.)